equinor/ert/docs/reference/configuration/keywords.rst

         | "LN0"                 : This function will calculate :math:`y = \ln{x} + 0.000001`
         | "EXP0"                        : This function will calculate :math:`y = e^x - 0.000001`

-        For example, the most common scenario is that underlying log-normal distributed permeability in RMS are transformed to normally distributted in ERT, then you do:
+        The most common scenario is that underlying log-normal distributed permeability in the geo modelling software is transformed to become normally distributed in ERT, to achieve this you do:

-        INIT_TRANSFORM:LOG To ensure that the variables which were initially log-normal distributed are transformed to normal distribution when they are loaded into ERT.
+        1. ``INIT_TRANSFORM:LOG`` To ensure that the variables which were initially log-normal distributed are transformed to normal distribution when they are loaded into ERT.

-        OUTPUT_TRANSFORM:EXP To ensure that the variables are reexponentiated to be log-normal distributed before going out to Eclipse.
+        2. ``OUTPUT_TRANSFORM:EXP`` To ensure that the variables are reexponentiated to be log-normal distributed before going out to Eclipse.

-        If users specify the wrong function name (e.g INIT_TRANSFORM:I_DONT_KNOW), ERT will stop and print all the valid function names.

         Regarding format of ECLIPSE_FILE: The default format for the parameter fields is binary format of the same type as used in the ECLIPSE restart files.
 This